top of page

 Promoting Teen Health and Education

 Help girls stay in school with confidence and dignity!
-Donate today!

-We continue efforts to promote teen health and urge your support to fund legislation to ensure no girl misses school due to lack of period products.
+We continue efforts to promote teen health and urge your support to fund legislation to

+Bill # CS/HB 389 - Menstrual Hygiene Products in Public Schools, became effective July 1, 2023.
 "The bill encourages participating school districts to partner with nonprofit organizations, nongovernmental organizations, businesses, and other organizations to assist in supplying and maintaining the menstrual hygiene products."
+There is NO FUNDING for this bill!

 www.flsenate.gov/Session/Bill/2023/389/Analyses/h0389z1.EQS.PDF